 Just next to the white travertine pools is the Cleopatra’s Pool (or Pamukkale Antique Pool), which, according to a legend, was a gift from Marc Anthony to Cleopatra; there you can experience sparkling “champagne water.”
 Also walk to the Antique City of Hierapolis, a 12,000-seat structure that lies just above the travertines.

 Personally, I’d suggest to visit the Pamukkale Antique Pool in the early morning before the buses with the day-trippers from surrounding resort towns start showing up.
 From Denizli take a bus to Konya.
 It’s one of the first centres of population in the history of humankind and was once the famous capital city of the Anatolian Seljuk Empire.

 Have you seen whirling dervishes in the Turkish promotion materials?
 Konya is their hometown, and Mevlana Museum – a former lodge and buzzing pilgrimage centre as many people come to visit the tomb of the famous Sufi Rumi.
 From Konya, take a bus heading to Aksaray to get off at Gazi.
 This small town is a home to famous Sultanhani Caravanserai, an outstanding example of the inns used by traders during the Silk Road.

 Then proceed to Cappadocia which is considered to be one of the natural wonders of the world with its surrealistic geological creation.

 It’s time to head back to Istanbul!
 After you check in your hotel, board the Bosphorus Cruise.
-While there are a lot private options, I’d recommend to take the state-run company Sehir Hatlari cruise; it offers 2 and 3 hour cruises.
+While there are a lot of private options, I’d recommend taking the state-run company Sehir Hatlari cruise; it offers 2 and 3-hour cruises.